sssnnt/gitlab-aws-helloworld/README.md

 This repo demonstrates deployment of an AWS resource to AWS using a Gitlab runner in AWS.
 When the Gitlab pipeline is triggered, a Cloudformation template is <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-validate-template.html" target="_blank">validated</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html" target="_blank">deployed</a> to a specified AWS account creating an an <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html" target="_blank">AWS ECS Cluster</a>.
 ___
-The Gitlab runner used in instructions below is setup from the Github repo [https://github.com/scaniadevtools/gitlab-runner](https://github.com/scaniadevtools/gitlab-runner) using AWS ECS, Docker and Cloudformation.
+The Gitlab runner used in the instructions below is setup from the Github repo [https://github.com/scaniadevtools/gitlab-runner](https://github.com/scaniadevtools/gitlab-runner) using AWS ECS, Docker and Cloudformation.
 If you have configured your runner differently the instructions in this repo may not apply.

 # Setting up this project
 ## Before you start